For K-8 School Leaders

 Three Documents for Your Next Board Meeting

-The governance documents every K-8 school needs before they are asked for them.
+The three governance documents every K-8 school needs — and what each one should cover.
+Know what to bring before you're asked for it.

 05